 There are two kinds of backpackers: those willing to haul fresh veggies, backpacking ovens, and a French press in service of gourmet cuisine, and those who would rather just rehydrate their peas and be done with it.
-I'm a card-carrying member of the former group—and not surprisingly, this blog has catered to hikers with foodie tendencies.
+I'm a card-carrying member of the former group—and not surprisingly, this site has catered to hikers with foodie tendencies.
 But not today.

 Cook 1 box of macaroni.
 Stir in cheese powder.
 Add 1 packet of tuna.
 (Note: Shells & cheese are encouraged.)

-2. Poor Man's Pad Thai
+Poor Hiker's Pad Thai

 Cook 8 ounces of your pasta of choice.
 Stir in 2 ounces of pesto and 1 packet of pink salmon.
 (Note: Do NOT attempt to pack the pesto in a zip-top bag.
 You will regret it.)